pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

     gcloud components install kubectl
     ```

-Additionally, before you begin your installation, make sure to create a new Project or retrieve the ID of an existing project you want to deploy your cluster on.
-(See GCP's Documentation to [Create and Manage Projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
+Additionally, before you begin your installation, make sure to [create a new Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) or retrieve the ID of an existing Project you want to deploy your cluster on.

 All of the commands in this section are assuming that you are going to set your gcloud config to automatically select your project.
 Please take the time to do so now with the following command, or be aware you will need to pass additional project parameters to the rest of the commands in this documentation.